 The mullet run continues, and the bait pushes back in the estuary waters.
 Big Snook and Jacks are the targets around docks and seawalls.
 October is the absolute best time of the year for peacock bass and probably the best month for fishing.

 Very similar to October, with great peacock fishing and good inshore light tackle fishing.
 Snook, black drum, sheepshead, croakers, etc.

 *October and November are two of my most busiest months, please book a trip in advance.*

-December: The best fish to target this month really depend on coldfronts, we have had years with incredible peacock bass fishing in dec. and terrible years also due to cold water temps. its a great time to jig the inlets and see what we can pull up.
-In the winter ive seen grouper, snapper, sheepshead, pompano, african pompano, redfish, permit and lots more.
+The best fish to target this month will depend on cold fronts; we have had years with incredible peacock bass fishing in December and slower years due to cold water temps.
+It's a great time to jig the inlets and see what we can pull up.
+In the winter, we have caught grouper, snapper, sheepshead, pompano, african pompano, redfish, permit, and lots more.

-July: The summer pattern continues with flat seas and tons of action. it gets very hot so I offer overnight inshore trips this month for snook. as with almost every month of the year we can still cross off the peacock bass and clownknife fish from your list.
+The summer pattern continues with flat seas and tons of action.
+It gets very hot, so Swamp to Sea offers morning and night inshore trips this month for snook.
+As with almost every month of the year, we can still target peacock bass and clown knife fish from your list.

 August is near the end of spawning for giant snook, but you still have great chances to target them and other species roaming the inlets.
 On the north end of Palm Beach County, the glass minnows show up, bringing along shots at tarpon, jacks, and snook.
 This can be a fantastic trip on a calm day with light winds.
 While August isn't the best for largemouth bass, the peacock and clown knife fishing is still good.